 The concept of going ‘long’ or going ‘short’ is a popular one in the forex market, it is pertinent that every new trader understands these concepts.

-Basically, going long means that you have a positive expectation on the future value of a currency and going short means that you have a negative outlook on a currency.
+Basically, going long means that you have a positive expectation of the future value of a currency, and going short means that you have a negative outlook on a currency.

 Here are the most notable differences between long and short positions:

 Don’t get it twisted, a bid price is not the price you’ll bid when you want to buy a currency pair.
 Both terms could be confusing especially if you try to understand it outside the Forex view.

 These two terms can be best understood when viewed from the perspective of the forex broker.
 The bid is the price at which your broker is willing to buy the base currency in exchange for the quote currency.
 This means the bid is the best available price at which you (the trader) will sell to the market.
 If you want to sell something, the broker will buy it from you at the bid price.